gigya/wordpress/readme.txt

 = 5.11 =
 * It is now possible to separately configure the session settings for Remember Me
 * Fixed an issue in the REST API extension

+= 5.11.1 =
+* Changed all admin calls to use HTTPS by default

 == FAQ ==